 This priority area for the global CE community is focused on the Theory of Change model and how short-term CE-HTM practitioner activities have longer-term measurable impact on clinical outcomes, in areas defined by WHO such as Access, Quality, Safety, Coverage, and Efficiency.
-This topic invites front-line experiences, solutions applied, lessons learned and/or best practices in various aspects of Impact Measurement.
+This topic invites front-line experiences, solutions applied, lessons learned and/or best practices in various aspects of performance and Impact Measurement.

-4. Credentialing
+4. Credentialing and Accreditation

-Credentialing, another priority area for the global CE community, typically means that CE professionals can demonstrate competencies ensuring minimum qualifications, expressed through registration and/or certification programs.
+Professional Credentialing and Accreditation, another priority area for the evolving global CE community, typically means that CE professionals can demonstrate competencies ensuring minimum qualifications, expressed through registration and/or certification programs.
 Content that encourages existing credentialing programs or those that can assist implementation of new Country/Regional Certifying structures are encouraged.
 These include identifying norms for different types of CE practitioners and Body of Knowledge & Practice differences, creating and administering continuous professional development offerings, and processes aligned appropriately with other certifying bodies.
-This topic invites front-line experiences, successful implementations, lessons learned and/or best practices in various aspects of Credentialing.
+This year, we expanded the debate into the accreditation of CE programs performance in addition to individual practitioners.
+This expanded topic invites front-line experiences, program directors, successful implementations, lessons learned and/or best practices in various aspects of Credentialing.